-With an already deep affinity for the protection of the environment, and a broad interest in the biological sciences, John studied at the University of Victoria, Canada, graduating with a B.Sc. in Biology (Honours) and Anthropology (Major).
-He continued his studies at Stellenbosch University, South Africa, with his M.Sc.
-(Entomology) focused on dragonflies as model organisms for developing and testing methods in freshwater conservation.
-For his MSc, he worked on developing and testing the Dragonfly Biotic Index (DBI) a rapid assessment index for South African streams, work which he continued for his PhD research.
-The remainder of John’s Ph.D. focused on conservation planning.
-The spatial planning work concerned reserve selection using South African aquatic macroinvertebrates and habitat suitability modeling under projected future climate change scenarios in South Africa, and analysis of the representativeness of the continental African network of protected areas of aquatic biodiversity.
+John is Lecturer in Aquatic Ecology and Conservation and coordinates the MSc specialization in Applied Aquatic Ecology for Sustainability (AAES).
+He graduated from the University of Victoria, Canada with a B.Sc. in Biology (Honours) and Anthropology (Major).
+He continued his studies at Stellenbosch University, South Africa, graduating with an M.Sc.
+(Entomology) focused on dragonflies as model organisms for developing and testing novel monitoring methods in freshwater conservation.
+Continuing his work on biomonitoring, John’s PhD (Conservation Ecology), also at Stellenbosch University, focussed on developing and testing the Dragonfly Biotic Index (DBI), a rapid assessment index for South African streams.
+The remainder of John’s Ph.D. focused on conservation planning of aquatic macroinvertebrates of South Africa and Africa.
+For his work on the DBI, John was awarded the Marsh Award for an Early Career Entomologist.

 This area of research is a long-standing focus and feeds into the other research interests below.
-Biological monitoring (A), or the inventory of, and medium to long-term observation of species presences (richness) and their numbers (abundances) are important for informing all sorts of resource management decisions (protection of species, ecological reserves) down the line.
-How and when species are monitored, how effective different existing indices are, and how much monitoring is needed are some central questions that I aim to answer.
-Species prioritization (B), which should be based on good observation data seeks to optimize the space set aside for species populations to persist in the land- and waterscape.
+Biological monitoring, or the inventory of, and medium to long-term observation of species presences (richness) and their numbers (abundances) are important for informing all sorts of resource management decisions (protection of species, ecological reserves) down the line.
+How and when species are monitored, how effective different existing indices are, and how much monitoring is needed are major management concerns.
+Species prioritization, which should be based on good observation data seeks to optimize the space set aside for species populations to persist in the land- and waterscape.

 Freshwater ecology and conservation

 The topic is as broad as the title suggests, and spans all sorts of habitats from natural wetlands and rivers to artificial dams and ponds and not only macroinvertebrates but also fish.
-The latter habitats are particularly important, as they are regarded as ‘bad’ habitats in people’s minds.
-However, as my work shows, they do have some value, especially if vegetated.
+The latter habitats are particularly important, as they are often regarded as ‘bad’ habitats.
+However, as my work shows, they do have enormous value, especially if relatively stable and well-vegetated.

 Landscape Conservation / Sustainable Agriculture

-This is an emerging central topic to my research.
-Watch this space for new papers on arthropods in soils!
-Agriculture is highly dependent on species for ecosystem services, including wild pollinators.
-Yet, by its very nature, agriculture pushes the very species it depends out of the landscape.
 Sustainable agriculture seeks to balance productive and healthy agricultural plots with the maintenance of vital ecosystem services as well as the conservation of species.
-Thus it becomes more appropriate to think of the agricultural landscape as a mosaic of habitats, or a habitat matrix, in which populations of species persist.
+Thus it becomes more appropriate to think of the agricultural landscape as a mosaic of habitats in which populations of species persist.